 On the other hand, cricket is the most popular sport in India.
 People tend to take holidays during important cricket matches.
 Cricketers have become celebrities nowadays thanks to their numerous sponsors and fans’ love.

-Kabaddi is another sport that’s quickly rising in popularity.
+Kabaddi is another sport that’s quickly growing in popularity.
 It was already a famous folk sport in India and has also been an Asian Games event since 1990.
 The government is pushing to include it in the 2024 Olympics as well.

 There is no national sport in India because the government doesn’t want to give special status to one sport over others.
 There are upsides and downsides to this reasoning, but for now, we’ll have to make do without a national game.